vrobot-2/vrobot-2/README.md

 Hey there!
 I’m Virat, a curious 9th grader at Conestoga Senior High School, always on the lookout for the next big thing in tech, teamwork, and adventure.
 Whether I’m programming robots, leading STEM clubs, hiking trails, or cooking up something new (sometimes literally), I’m all about learning, growing, and making an impact!

 - 📚 **Education:**
-  Conestoga Senior High School, Berwyn, PA
-  GPA: 3.9+ | Class of 20XX
+  Conestoga Senior High School, Berwyn, PA Class of 20XX
-  APs: Computer Science & Biology (2024-25)
-  Math: Math Analysis BC Honors & Pre-Calculus (2024-25)
   PSAT: 1340 (2024)

 - 🎓 **Certifications & Trainings:**
   - AWS Certified Cloud Practitioner (2024)